 3) Take A Class

-It might be an item on your retirement bucketlist.
-Or maybe you just always wanted to take a new class, and learn some new things.
+It might be something on your retirement bucket list.
+Or maybe you just always wanted to take a new class and learn some new things.
 Being retired is the time to do this!

 Did you know that many colleges and universities in the United States offer discounted or even free classes for seniors and retired people?
 A great opportunity if you want to go back to college again!
 You can find a useful list of applicable colleges here.

 Another great way to take classes is to go online.
 Ever heard of Masterclass?
-Masterclass is an online video education program, where you can take all kinds of courses.
+It is an online video education program, where you can take all kinds of courses.
 And the teachers?
-They happen to be the most successful, and famous people in the world.
+They happen to be the most successful, and famous people in the world!